nyifvi1/FPGA-based-Digital-Design/README.md

 The system is composed of:
 - A top-level design integrating both combinational and synchronous subparts
 - A combinational datapath that implements ALU, logic, and shift operations
-- A synchronous PWM output unit
+- A synchronous PWM module that supports dynamic control of both frequency and duty cycle

 ## Input/Output